-The current outputs of the DAC2904 allow for a variety of configurations, some of which are illustrated in Table 1.
-As mentioned previously, utilizing the converter differential outputs will yield the best dynamic performance.
+The current outputs of the DAC2902 allow for a variety of configurations, some of which are illustrated in Table I. As mentioned previously, utilizing the converter's differential outputs will yield the best dynamic performance.
 Such a differential output circuit may consist of an RF transformer or a differential amplifier configuration.
-The transformer configuration is ideal for most applications with ac coupling, while op amps will be suitable for a dc-coupled configuration.
+The transformer configuration is ideal for most applications with ac coupling, while op amps will be suitable for a DC-coupled configuration.